jkp53/rockpaperscissors/README.md

 ## Usage (including player customization)

-Set a custom playere name by changing the name in the quotation marks and run the rock paper scissors game with the following code:
+Set a custom playere name by changing the name in the quotation marks and play the rock paper scissors game by running the following code:

 ```sh
 PLAYER_NAME="Jon Snow" python game.py